hardpath/obsidian-capitalise-plugin/README.md

 ## 💡 Usage

+**Before using the plugin:**

+1. Go to Settings - Hotkeys
+2. Search for "Capitaliser: Cycle text capitalisation".
+3. Assign your preferred hotkey (e.g., Shift+F3 to match Microsoft Word).

+**To use the plugin:**

-- Select text, place your cursor in a word, or select an entire line.
+1. Select text, place your cursor in a word, or select an entire line.
-- Trigger the command (via hotkey or command palette).
+2. Trigger the command (via hotkey).
-- Watch your text cycle through lowercase, Capitalise Each Word, and UPPERCASE.
+3. Watch your text cycle through lowercase, Capitalise Each Word, and UPPERCASE.

 ---